SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/cybereason_malop.md

 Cybereason offers a set of Endpoint Detection and Response (EDR) solutions.
 Through the Cybereason platform, all suspicious operations will be gathered in MalOps, a multi-stage visualizations of device activities.

 !!! warning
-    This format is still in beta.
-Use it wisely

-!!! warning
     If your tenant uses an allowlist to authorize connections, please ensure that SEKOIA.IO's IPs are allowed.
     See our [FAQ](../../../../FAQ.md) to get our IPs.